 Hanoi is the capital of Vietnam and the country’s second largest city.
 It is known for its centuries-old architecture and a rich culture with Southeast Asian, Chinese and French influences.
 Besides The Old Quater, Ha noi also has many famous sights such as Hoan Kiem Lake, One pillar pagoda, Temple of Literature,..
 Coming to Vietnam without a tour to Ha Noi city is really a big regret.
 If you want to visit Ha Noi city, but you don’t want to join a group tour, hiring a private car and freely visit the places you want seems to be a good choice.
 Ha noi city tour with private car will bring you unforgettable memories.

 The Price depends on which car you choose and the places you want to visit.
 Therefore, please contact us to know the exact price.

 Include: Private Car, Basic English speaking driver, Guide ( If you require), Petrol, parking fee

 Exclude: Meals, Entrance fees, personal fees.

 What you have to do is to choose which places you would like to visit.
-Then, send us an inquiry including the date and time you want to depart and how many people you have.
-After receiving your email, we will reply to tell you the details itinerary and the exact price.
+Then, send us an inquiry including the date and time you want to depart and how many people in your group.
+Upon receiving your email, we will reply to confirm the details of your itinerary and the exact price.

-– Our driver will pick you up at your hotel in Ha noi and transfer to visit some places you want.
+– Our driver will pick you up at your hotel in Ha Noi and transfer to all the places you want to visit.

-– After visiting, the car drops you off at your hotel in Ha Noi.
+– After visiting all the places you requested, the car will drop you off at your hotel in Ha Noi.
 Finish the tour